By Jeff Bardos, CEO, Speritas Capital Partners

-Look Beyond Payroll Protection Program Loans – 4 Steps to Take Now
+Look Beyond Paycheck Protection Program Loans – 4 Steps to Take Now

 - Assess Your Ability to Leverage Hard Assets